MikroElektronika/mikrosdk_click_v2/clicks/boost7/README.md

 ## Example Description

-> This example demonstrates the use of Boost 7 click board by controlling the V- and V+ outputs state.
+> This example demonstrates the use of Boost 7 Click board by controlling the V- and V+ outputs state.

 **The demo application is composed of two sections :**